freedomofpress/securedrop-workstation-docs/docs/admin/workstation_architecture.rst

 VM for password storage that has no network access, a work VM that is firewalled to only connect to work servers, and a personal VM that always uses Tor.

-In the context of SecureDrop Workstation, these capabilities are used to minimize the risk that an adversary who is able to exploit a security vulnerability in order to exfiltrate documents or private keys.
+SecureDrop Workstation tightly controls access to the network, in order to prevent the exfiltration of messages, replies, documents, or encryption keys by adversaries.
 Specifically, the following VMs have no network access:

 - ``sd-app``, which runs the SecureDrop Client, and holds decrypted messages, replies, and documents.